-Searching for Alternatives:

-The limitations of time and money
+Searching for Alternatives: The limitations of time and money

-The declining value of additional information The rising cost of additional information

-Abort the search in the zone of cost effectiveness
+The declining value of additional informationThe rising cost of additional information Abort the search in the zone of cost effectiveness alternative is to do nothing.

 Decision-Making Function No. 3 Comparing and Evaluating Alternatives: Alternatives result from the search.